tw2665/reinforcement_learning_taxi/README.md

 https://github.com/openai/gym-soccer

-How to modify Taxi environment
+### How to modify Taxi environment
-  * Open taxi.py.
+  * I think the puickest way is to directly update original taxi.py.
 It contains map, so we modify this map, and adjust number of states, columns, rows, and so on.
+And we don't have to change any registration or anything.
-  *
+  * But it's DANGEROUS.